NERVsystems/cotlib/README.md

 - `height_unit`
 - `remarks`

 All of these known TAK extensions are validated against embedded schemas when decoding and during event validation.
 Invalid XML will result in an error.
+Chat messages produced by TAK clients often include a `<chatgrp>` element inside `<__chat>`. `cotlib` first validates against the standard `chat` schema and automatically falls back to the TAK-specific `tak-details-__chat` schema so these messages are accepted.

 Example: adding a `shape` extension with a `strokeColor` attribute: